-Best movies on Amazon Prime Video (May 2020)
+Best movies on Amazon Prime Video (November 2023)

 Upvote the movies you like, downvotes the ones you don't.
 Any if you think we've missed off an Amazon Prime Video essential movie, submit it to our team at the bottom.

 - For TV recommendations, check out our shortlist of the best Amazon Prime series

 NOTE: the following is available on Amazon Prime Video in the UK.
 Please check your region for availability.